 Tell me which queer designers are exciting to you right now?

 I always wear a ton.
 When I guest-hosted Jimmy Kimmel Live!, I wore a sweatshirt that read Coco Butter by these lesbian designers, Stuzo.
 I just saw the picture of it on Instagram and soon after, I’d been asked to host and I was like oh, that would be dope if I walked out in a shirt that said coco butter.
 It’s really Black, it’s really fly.
-And the fact that it was made by queer women of colour was just the icing on the cake.
-Whenever I’m on a big stage like that, I always try to wear a queer designer, a designer of colour.
+And the fact that it was made by queer women of color was just the icing on the cake.
+Whenever I’m on a big stage like that, I always try to wear a queer designer, a designer of color.

 Also DVMN PIGEON [founded by a] lesbian woman called Knoxxy, I’ve been wearing her stuff for a super long time.
 I wore that recently, when I taped something for Netflix.
 But there are a ton of designers that are making stuff and coming out with things and they always are very kind to send me stuff so I always try to rock it.
 I just make sure I tag them.

 You've had such striking looks for each Met Gala you attended.
 What is your thought process when you're getting dressed for events?

 Well, honestly, it really is a collaboration between me and the designers.
 Sometimes its tough because I’m [someone] people know, I get a lot more credit than I deserve.
 But the truth is these people have a whole team.
 They have seamstresses.
 We go through multiple fittings.
 There are a lot of emails back and forth, so it’s definitely a collaboration.
 But it really starts in their brain, like the first year was Carolina Herrera and they were doing capes.
 There is a nice synergy there from the Emmy speech.
 So they had the idea of the capes and different colors and then I said, well, what if it was a rainbow cape? and they were like OK, cool.